Pay policy statement

 Night shift premiums and allowances for waking nights also apply in certain roles.
 These allowances are in line with the national pay schemes applicable to the role.

-The council will ensure that the requirement for an additional allowance or supplement is objectively justified by reference to clear and transparent evidence / business case.
+The council will ensure that the requirement for an additional allowance or supplement is objectively justified by reference to clear and transparent evidence supported by a business case.

 Pay supplements are subject to review as appropriate.
 The council does not pay bonuses.